GeodynamicWorldBuilder/WorldBuilder/doc/JOSS/1.0/paper.md

 Many Earth science applications require the discretization, parametrization and/or visualization of complex geological features in a 3D geometry in global or regional settings.
 A prime example are geodynamic models, which have to make assumptions about the Earth's thermal and chemical structure and the geometry of different features such as plates, subducted slabs, or mantle plumes.
 This structure is needed in instantaneous models, as model initial conditions, or to test different hypotheses and compare model predictions to observations.
 Other examples are the creation of an Earth velocity structure for seismic forward modeling and hypothesis-testing, or the visualization of tectonic features in structural geology.

 The Geodynamic World Builder (GWB) has been designed to make the creation of initial conditions for complex parameterized models significantly easier, but can also be used to design simple synthetic models and several types of datasets are supported to be used to setup models in a way which aligns with the GWB design philosophies.

-Besides setting up initial conditions for geodynamic models, the GWB can also be used to make detailed 3D visualizations of geologic and geodynamic settings.
+Besides setting up initial conditions for geodynamic models, the GWB can also be used to make detailed 3D visualizations of geologic, tectonic and geodynamic settings.

 # Statement of need

-The increase in available computational resources and new numerical methods and infrastructure, has started to enable the creation of numerical models which closer resemble or mimic actual location on the Earth in 3D with a much finer resolution.
-This also means that setting up these more detailed regional or global models, becomes exponentially more difficult, both in 2D, but especially in 3D.
-Furthermore, to properly investigate these models, often many smaller and bigger changes to the model need to be tested, which requires a way to change these models quickly and easily.
-Although successful studies have been published, such model setups often have one or many of the following issues:
+The increased availabability of computational resources, infrastructure and new numerical methods over the last decades has allowed for the creation of complex numerical models that closely resemble specific location on the Earth using a 3D geometry and a high resolution.
+However, the related increase in complexity has also made setting up these more detailed regional or global models exceedingly difficult, especially in three dimensions.
+Furthermore, investigating the model dynamics often requires testing different scenarios involving variations in model geometry, thermal or chemical structure, or other model assumptions.
+This highlights the need for changing the model setup in a way that is easy, efficient, and robust.
+Although successful studies have been published, such model setups often have one or many of the following disadvantages:

-1. Code is not readable (even hard for their developers)
+1. The configuration is not human-readable.
-2. Code/initial conditions is/are not modifiable (even hard for their developers)
+2. The software is not easily modifiable and extendable.
-3. Code is not extendable
-4. Code is not portable or reproducible in other codes
+3. The model setup is not portable to other computing systems or reproducible in other software frameworks.
-5. Code is not shareable which makes everyone reinvent the wheel.
+4. The model setup is not shareable with other users.

-This is the problem the GWB was designed to solve.
-Furthermore, since the GWB comes with its own programs to visualize the constructed model through programs like Paraview, and creating the models requires no programming knowledge, it can be easily used to visualize tectonic and geodynamic settings for publication, teaching or discussion purposes.
+These issues lead to a number of problems with the reproducibility and reliability of geodynamic modeling studies, which threaten to undermine the predictive power and usefulness of modeling results.
+The GWB has been designed to solve these problems.  this situation, by creating human readable, parameterized, portable, reproducible and shareable geodynamic model setups.
+As a side benefit the GWB comes with its own programs to visualize the constructed model through programs like Paraview, and creating the models requires no programming knowledge, it can be easily used to visualize tectonic and geodynamic settings for publications, teaching or and public outreach.

 Other tools to solve this problem have emerged at around the same time as the first GWB release (@Fraters_Thieulot_etal_2019).
-Examples include GeomIO (@Bauville_Baumann_2019,@Spang_Baumann_2022), which use an approach based on vector graphics, Easy (https://easyinit.readthedocs.io/), which uses a more generic function based approach, UWGeodynamics (@Beucher_Moresi_etal_2019) is which specificially designed for Underworld (@Moresi_Dufour_2002) and GemPy (@Varga_Schaaf_2019,@Schaaf_Varga_2021), which is designed for structural modelling.
+Examples include GeomIO (@Bauville_Baumann_2019,@Spang_Baumann_2022), which uses an approach based on vector graphics, Easy (https://easyinit.readthedocs.io/), which uses a more generic function-based approach, UWGeodynamics (@Beucher_Moresi_etal_2019), which is specifically designed for Underworld (@Moresi_Dufour_2002) and GemPy (@Varga_Schaaf_2019,@Schaaf_Varga_2021), which is designed for structural modelling.
+The GWB was designed to be a more general initial conditions creator, with the methods shown below.

 # Methods

-The Geodynamic World Builder is designed to solve the problems stated in the pervious section through implementing a specific code an user design philosophy.
+To address the challenges outlined in the previous section, the Geodynamic World Builder implements a specific code and user design philosophy.

 ## GWB Code Philosophy
-The code philosophy is build around the following points:
+The code philosophy is built around the following points:

 1. A single text-based input file
 2. Code, language and platform independent